 Try adding superfoods to your diet to make the most of everything you eat.
 A superfood is a natural ingredient that is packed with more minerals, vitamins, and antioxidants than you’d usually find in an ingredient of that type.

 You don’t have to completely avoid carbs to maintain a healthy diet.
-In fact good carbs are beneficial to your body and can keep you feeling full for longer.
-By including legumes, whole grain and good carbs in your diet, you can build a high-fibre diet that leaves you feeling satisfied and full.
+Good carbs are beneficial to your body and can keep you feeling full for longer.
+By including legumes, whole grains and good carbs in your diet, you can build a high-fibre diet that leaves you feeling satisfied and full.

 Making HIIT work for you

 Any workout routine should be something you look forward to or enjoy.
 If you don’t like the regimen you’ve created, it will feel like a chore or a punishment and you’ll find excuses to avoid it.
 Do be aware that if your work and home life are stressing you out to the point of binge-eating and spending late nights on Netflix, any workout routine will be hard to maintain.